History of Donovan Mitchell in Timeline

 In 2010, Donovan Mitchell was present at the Boys and Girls Club of Greenwich (Conn.) when LeBron James announced his decision to sign with the Miami Heat.

-2015: Invited to Jordan Brand Classic Regional Game
+2015: Jordan Brand Classic Regional Game

 In 2015, Donovan Mitchell was invited to play in the regional game for the Jordan Brand Classic.

-2016: Last Time Cavaliers Had Multiple 40-Point Scorers
+2016: Previous 40-Point Scorers

-July 5, 2017: Signed Rookie Contract with the Jazz
+July 5, 2017: Signed with Utah Jazz

 On July 5, 2017, Donovan Mitchell signed a four-year rookie scale contract with the Utah Jazz.

-July 11, 2017: Signed Shoe Deal with Adidas
+July 11, 2017: Signed with Adidas

 On July 11, 2017, Donovan Mitchell signed a multi-year shoe deal with Adidas.
+Later that day, Mitchell scored 37 points against the Memphis Grizzlies in the 2017 NBA Summer League.

 October 18, 2017: NBA Debut